 Notably, the endocannabinoid system has also been shown to influence psychiatric disorders.
 This is mainly through its ability to induce changes in various neurotransmitter systems (e.g., dopamine, GABA) involved in mood control.

-However, there is one significant difference between how cannabinoids like CBD and THC affect the brain to produce therapeutic effects.
+However, one significant difference exists between how cannabinoids like CBD and THC affect the brain to produce therapeutic effects.
 While THC directly activates CB-1 receptors, it does not bind to these receptors.
 Instead, it works with them by increasing the effectiveness of neurotransmitters while decreasing overstimulation and reducing oxidative/nitrosative stress in nerve cells.
 This is particularly effective for those suffering from neuropsychiatric disorders such as schizophrenia, PTSD, and epilepsy.

 Sufficient evidence suggests that CBD has notable anxiolytic (anti-anxiety) properties.